bgree13/devops_assessment/README.md

 1. Open <http://localhost:8000> to view your presentation

-   You can change the port by using:
+   Alternatively, you can change the port by using:
    ```sh
    $npm start -- --port=8090`
    ```